Last updated: May 2026

 That experience reshaped how &Collar plans for peak season.
 This guide shows how to apply the same principles to your BFCM inventory strategy so you can stay in stock, protect cash flow, and scale sustainably.

 The right inventory level balances cash flow with sales potential during BFCM.
-Traditional rules of holding three to four months of stock no longer work in today’s volatile demand cycles.
+The legacy rule of holding three to four months of stock no longer works in today's volatile demand cycles.

 Your capital efficiency ratio, which measures inventory investment divided by expected sales, helps determine how much you can safely hold without freezing capital.
 According to Bank of Canada research on inventory and cash flow cycles, holding excessive inventory limits liquidity and growth.